 We give ourselves away to others.
 Part of what makes raising kids wonderful is how it forces us to forget ourselves.
 There’s nothing like volunteering in the community or at church or with grandkids to keep us focused on other people and not on how we might be feeling that day.
 Besides, giving love to others brings it back to us.

 We invest in other relationships.
 If we haven’t maintained friendships during our child rearing years, it’s not too late to make friends now.
-Find women who share similar interests and suggest pursuing them together–reading, crafting, praying, cooking, painting, hiking—whatever.
+Find the people who share your interests and suggest pursuing them together–reading, crafting, praying, cooking, painting, hiking—whatever.
 Plan outings and invite, invite, invite.
 Eventually, somebody will stick.

 We keep our hearts open to our grown kids, but we don’t live or die for them.
 Our children are not to be worshiped.
 They’re not God for us.
 We don’t give them the power to make or break our day.
 If they aren’t open to you, find folks who are.
 If they are, be sure you have healthy boundaries so you don’t get lost in them.

 We seek God like it’s our job.
 Maybe we’ve kept in touch with him over the years while we’ve raised our kids.
 Maybe we haven’t.
 Regardless, there’s no shame in getting back in touch now.
 There’s excitement and sweetness in connecting with him in ways we’ve not had the time to explore before.
 And it’s important that we get well connected for what’s ahead–weathering retirement and lifestyle changes, losing loved ones, facing aging and the health issues that come.
 As the bumper sticker wisely reminds: “Old age is not for sissies.”

 As I read back over these strategies, it strikes me that all six of these can be ways to cope with mothering at any stage, whether our children are grown or not.